Changchun: Construction of Hsinking

 Hsinking was the only Direct-controlled municipality (特别市) in Manchukuo after Harbin was incorporated into the jurisdiction of Binjiang Province.
 In March 1932, the Inspection Division of South Manchuria Railway started to draw up the Metropolitan Plan of Great Hsinking (大新京都市计画 (大新京都市計畫)).
 The Bureau of capital construction (国都建设局 (國都建設局)) which was directly under the control of State Council of Manchukuo was established to take complete responsibility of the formulation and the implementation of the plan.
 Kuniaki Koiso, the Chief of Staff of the Kwantung Army, and Yasuji Okamura, the Vice Chief-of-Staff, finalized the plan of a 200 km2 construction area.
 The Metropolitan Plan of Great Hsinking was influenced by the renovation plan of Paris in the 19th century, the garden city movement, and theories of American cities' planning and design in the 1920s.
 The city development plan included extensive tree planting.
 By 1934 Hsinking was known as the Forest Capital with Jingyuetan Park built, which is now China's largest Plantation and a AAAA-rated recreational area.

 In accordance with the Metropolitan Plan of Great Hsinking, the area of publicly shared land (including the Imperial Palace, government offices, roads, parks and athletic grounds) in Hsinking was 47 km2, whilst the area of residential, commercial and industrial developments was planned to be 53 km2.
 However, Hsinking's population exceeded the prediction of 500,000 by 1940.
 In 1941, the Capital Construction Bureau modified the original plan, which expanded the urban area to 160 km2.
 The new plan also focused on the construction of satellite towns around the city with a planning of 200 m2 land per capita.
 Because the effects of war, the Metropolitan Plan of Great Hsinking remained unfinished.
 By 1944, the built up urban area of Hsinking reached 80 km2, while the area used for greening reached 70.7 km2.
 As Hsinking's city orientation was the administrative center and military commanding center, land for military use exceeded the originally planned figure of 9 percent, while only light manufacturing including packing industry, cigarette industry and paper-making had been developed during this period.
 Japanese force also controlled Hsinking's police system, instead of Manchukuo government.
 Major officers of Hsinking police were all ethnic Japanese.

 The population of Hsinking also experienced rapid growth after being established as the capital of Manchukuo.
 According to the census in 1934 taken by the police agency, the city's municipal area had 141,712 inhabitants.
 By 1944 the city's population had risen to 863,607, with 153,614 Japanese settlers.
-This population amount made Hsinking the third largest metropolitan city in Manchukuo after Mukden and Harbin, as the metropolitan mainly focused on military and political function.
+This population made Hsinking the third largest metropolitan city in Manchukuo after Mukden and Harbin, as the metropolitan mainly focused on military and political function.